alan2207/bulletproof-react/docs/performance.md

 ### Code Splitting

-Code splitting involves dividing production JavaScript into smaller files to optimize application loading times.
+Code splitting involves splitting production JavaScript into smaller files to optimize application loading times.
 This technique enables the application to be downloaded in parts, fetching only the necessary code when required.

 Ideally, code splitting should be implemented at the routes level, ensuring that only essential code is loaded initially, with additional parts fetched lazily as needed.
 It's important to avoid excessive code splitting, as this can lead to a performance decline due to the increased number of requests required to fetch all the code chunks.
 Strategic code splitting, focusing on critical parts of the application, helps balance performance optimization with efficient resource loading.